|Professor Henry Greensidefirstname.lastname@example.org||919-660-2548||Physics 097|

-We also encourage you to look at the two introductory biophysics texts (see below) that we have placed on reserve in Perkins library.
+We also encourage you to look at the two undergraduate (but upper-level) biophysics texts (see below) that we have placed on reserve in Perkins library.
 Either book would make a good reference if you plan to become a biophysics major.

-Laptops, cellphones, and tablets are not to be used during class.
+Laptops and cellphones are not to be used during class.
 These devices are highly distracting and substantially weaken the learning experience, not just for a student using one of these devices but for the other members of the class and for the instructors.

 Please read your email at least once each day.
 There will be postings of course announcements, class-related files, updated grades, and talks of interest to the class.
-It is important that you stay in regular electronic contact with the course via email and via Piazza.
+It is important that you stay in regular electronic contact with the course via email.